|Nutrition Facts (per serving)|

 - 3 peeled cloves of garlic

-- In a saucepan combine the water, cider vinegar, kosher salt, and sugar.
-Whisk together over medium heat to dissolve, then let the brine simmer for 2 - 3 minutes.
+In a saucepan combine the water, cider vinegar, kosher salt, and sugar.
+Whisk together over medium heat to dissolve.
+Then let the brine simmer for 2 to 3 minutes.
 Remove from the heat and let it cool.

-- As the brine cools, take 3 sterilized half pint canning jars and place 3 dried chiles in each.
-I used pequin chiles, but you can choose your chile depending on your tolerance for spiciness.
+As the brine cools, take 3 sterilized half pint canning jars and place 3 dried chiles in each.
 Add 1 garlic clove and 2 pieces of wild ginger stolon to each jar.
 Set aside.

-- Wash your knotweed stems and remove all the foliage.
+Wash your knotweed stems and remove all the foliage.
 Take a bite out of each raw stem to be sure they are tender and not fibrous.
 If they are the slightest bit stringy, peel your stems before slicing them.
-Slice the stems into rounds.
-I usually make some that are 1/2 inch and some that are 1 inch long, just for variety.
+Slice the stems into 1/2-inch rounds.

-- Pour the brine on top of the knotweed, seal your jars, and voila!
 When the jars are thoroughly cool, refrigerate them and wait at least 24 hours to taste your pickles.
-48 hours is even better.